ruimmpires/P4INT_Mininet/README.md

 - https://github.com/GEANT-DataPlaneProgramming/int-platforms
 - https://github.com/mandaryoshi/p4-int.
 You may also check the Mandar Joshi's thesis "Implementation and evaluation of INT in P4" here https://www.diva-portal.org/smash/get/diva2:1609265/FULLTEXT01.pdf.
 - https://github.com/p4lang/p4pi/blob/master/packages/p4pi-examples/bmv2/arp_icmp/arp_icmp.p4
+You may also look into the official INT code available in the [p4 official repository for INT](https://github.com/p4lang/p4factory/tree/master/apps/int)

 ## INTRODUCTION
 SDN with P4 brings a new set of possibilities as the way the packets are processed is not defined by the vendor, but rather by the P4 program.
 Using this language, developers can define data plane behavior, specifying how switches shall process the packets.
 P4 lets developers define which headers a switch shall parse, how tables match on each header, and which actions the switch shall perform on each header.
 This new programmability extends the capabilities of the data plane into security features, such as stateful packet inspection and filtering, thus relieving the control plane.
 This offloading of security is enhanced by the ability to run at line speed as P4 runs on the programmed devices.